reimagined/resolve/docs/api-reference.md

 An event store adapter defines how the reSolve framework stores events in the underlying event store.
 An event store adapter object must expose the following functions:

 #### init
-Init a database
+Initializes a database.

 #### drop
-Drop a database
+Drops a database.

 #### dispose
-Disconnect
+Disconnects from a database and disposes unmanaged resources.

 #### saveEvent
-Save an event
+Saves an event to the database.

 #### loadEvents
-Get an array of events and next cursor filtered by the event filter.
+Gets an array of events and the next cursor filtered by the event filter.

 #### getLatestEvent
-Get latest event
+Gets the latest saved event.

 #### import
-Get writable stream for save events
+Gets a writable stream used to save events.

 #### export
-Get readable stream for load events
+Gets a readable stream used to load events.

 #### freeze
-Freeze database
+Freezes the database.

 #### unfreeze
-Unfreeze database
+Unfreezes the database.

 #### isFrozen
-Get a boolean indicating whether the database is frozen
+Gets a boolean value that indicating whether the database is frozen.

 #### loadSnapshot
-Load a snapshot
+Loads a snapshot.

 #### saveSnapshot
-Save a snapshot
+Saves a snapshot.

 #### dropSnapshot
-Delete a snapshot
+Deletes a snapshot.

 #### getSecret
-Get a secret
+Gets a secret.

 #### setSecret
-Save a secret
+Saves a secret.

 #### deleteSecret
-Delete a secret
+Deletes a secret.

 #### incrementalImport
-Incremental import
+Incrementally imports events.

 ##### Example
 ```js